syncfusion-content/winui-docs/winui/Calendar-DateRange-Picker/Week-Numbers.md

 ## Week rule

 You can change the rule for determining the first week of the year in the dropdown calendar of the [Calendar DateRange Picker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html) control using the [WeekNumberRule](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_WeekNumberRule) property.
-The default value of the `WeekNumberRule` property is **FirstDay**.
-You can apply any one of the below rules to the `WeekNumberRule` property.
+The default value of the `WeekNumberRule` property is **FirstDay** and you can also apply any one of the following rules to the `WeekNumberRule` property:

 * **FirstDay** - Indicates that the first week of the year begins on the first day of the year and ends before the following designated first day of the week.